-For Japanese characters, line breaks are permitted on both sides except for parentheses, dashes, etc. To process Japanese characters, The pacth lltjp-listings.sty introduces a new flag \lst@ifkanji, which indicates whether the previous character is Japanese character or not.
-For illustration, we introduce the following classes of character:
+For Japanese characters, line breaks are permitted on both sides except for brackets, dashes, etc. Hence the patch lltjp-listings introduces a new flag \lst@ifkanji, which indicates whether the previous character is a Japanese character or not.
+For illustration, we introduce following classes of characters: